michaelbrewer/aws-lambda-events/docs/work-mail.md

 : Message id for retrieval using workmail flow API

 `invocationId` (String)
-: Id of this lambda invocation.
+: Id of this Lambda invocation.
 Useful for detecting retries and avoiding duplication

 `flowDirection` (String)
 : Indicating direction of email flow.
 Value is either "INBOUND" or "OUTBOUND"